arulsekars/CV_Builder/ntt-cv-builder/README.md

-# Contoso AI CV Builder — Phase 1 MVP
+# NTTData AI CV Builder — Phase 1 MVP

 A fully conversational, AI-powered CV builder built with Python, FastAPI, the OpenAI Agents SDK, LangChain, and ChromaDB.
 Runs in the browser with a real-time WebSocket chat interface.